Top Paying Med Tech Jobs with an Associate's Degree (2025-2026)

 Typical responsibilities for this job include explaining procedures to patients; securing the facility from improper exposure to radiation; operating complex machinery like linear accelerators; monitoring patients both before and after radiation has been administered; and rigorously documenting both radiation procedures and results.

 Degree options for this field often cover radiation oncology; therapeutic radiation safety; human anatomy and physiology; radiation pathology; clinical radiobiology; and dosimetry planning.
-The BLS (2022) projects that job openings for radiation therapists will grow by 6 percent between 2021 and 2031, a rate that’s faster than the national average (5 percent).
+The BLS (2025) projects that job openings for radiation therapists will grow by 3 percent between 2023 and 2033, a rate that’s about as fast as the national average (4 percent).

 Nuclear Medicine Technologist

 Degree programs for this career focus on topics such as atomic and nuclear physics; radiochemistry and radiopharmacy; health physics and radiation safety; radiobiology; instrumentation and computer applications; and clinical nuclear medicine procedures.
-According to the BLS (2022), openings in this profession are projected to grow 2 percent between 2021 and 2031.
+According to the BLS (2025), openings in this profession are projected to decline by 1 percent from 2023 to 2033.

 Dental Hygienist